-To facilitate communication between AALL headquarters and the dozens of program speakers, we have established a forum (listserv) for the 2014 Annual Meeting and Conference.
+To facilitate communication between AALL headquarters and the dozens of program speakers, we have established a forum (listserv) for the 2015 Annual Meeting and Conference.
 As a speaker, you are automatically subscribed to this forum (am-spkr), where you will receive notices and information to help you meet your deadlines and prepare for our meeting.
-Reminders of deadlines will be posted to this listserv, and any person who is subscribed may post questions or comments that may benefit the group as a whole.

 In addition to the forum for speakers, your coordinator has been subscribed to a separate forum (am-coor) since the beginning of the Annual Meeting planning process.
 Reminders of deadlines and other important coordinator information are posted there as well.

-Many administrative details need to be completed prior to your presentation in Seattle to help make this experience pleasant and successful for everyone.
+Many administrative details need to be completed prior to your presentation in Philadelphia to help make this experience pleasant and successful for everyone.

 Equipment Request Form

 - April 15 - Equipment Request Form (for Speakers) due to your coordinator

 - June 15 - Speaking Commitment & Copyright Release deadline

 - July 1 - Speaker Handout Materials due electronically

 - July 18-21 - American Association of Law Libraries 108th Annual Meeting & Conference, Pennsylvania Convention Center, Philadelphia